 Additionally, anecdotal evidence is subject to potential placebo effects and a lack of quality control, which we know is a huge problem with supplements and especially CBD.

-Even ignoring the role the endocannabinoid system plays in regulating sleeping patterns, research has discovered beneficial results from using CBD oil for anxiety and stress, both of which can be major roadblocks when it comes to getting a natural night’s sleep.
+Even ignoring the role the endocannabinoid system plays in regulating sleeping patterns, researchers are actively exploring if using CBD oil for anxiety and stress is beneficial, both of which can be major roadblocks when it comes to getting a natural night’s sleep.

 So what exactly have research studies and clinical trials on the matter found?

 Let’s take a look:

 Early indications from studies outline that cannabinoids such as CBD can potentially help support balanced sleep patterns, especially when a lack of sleep is related to anxiety or stress as suggested above.